 - Determine the optimal function that best represents a dataset.

-In this mission, you will learn the basics of slope, an important calculus concept for machine learning.
+In this lesson, you will learn the basics of slope, an important calculus concept for machine learning.
 You will explore what linear functions are, as well as learning about the slope and y-intercept.
 After learning about linear functions, you will learn about nonlinear functions and how the concept of slope can be applied to nonlinear functions.

 As you work through each concept, you’ll get to apply what you’ve learned from within your browser so that there's no need to use your own machine to do the exercises.
 The Python environment inside of this course includes answer checking so you can ensure that you've fully mastered each concept before learning the next concept.